Universality of the local limit of preferential attachment models: Introduction

-\paragraph{\bf Structure of the rest of the article} In Section~\ref{sec:affineurn}, we {extend} the definition of P\'olya urn graphs to collapsed P\'olya urn graphs (for equivalence with models (A) and model (B)).
+\paragraph{Structure of the rest of the article} In Section~\ref{sec:affineurn}, we {extend} the definition of P\'olya urn graphs to collapsed P\'olya urn graphs (for equivalence with models (A) and model (B)).
 In Section~\ref{sec:equivalence} we {prove} that the preferential attachment models (A), (B) and (D) are equal in distribution {to their} respective P\'olya urn representations.
 Section~\ref{sec:prelim:result} deals with some results that are necessary to show the $r$-neighbourhood density convergence.
 In Section~\ref{sec:local_convergence} we show the convergence part of the proof {for model (A).
 Using the similarity of the models in Section~\ref{sec:equivalence}, the proofs for the models (B) and (D) follow in a same way}.
-In Section~\ref{sec:model(F):coupling}, we {show} the coupling between models (D), and (E) and (F).
+In Section~\ref{sec:model(F):coupling}, we {show} the coupling between models (D) and (E).
 Section~\ref{sec-proof-cor-older-younger} provides a proof of Corollary~\ref{cor-older-younger-neighbours}. \arxiversion{The details of the proofs of several results are deferred to Appendix \ref{sec:appendix}, and are minor adaptations of the corresponding proofs for degenerate out-degrees.
 In Appendix~\ref{app:preliminary:result}, we provide the proof of equivalence of models (B) and (D) and their respective P\'olya urn representations.
 These proofs follow the same line as those in Section~\ref{sec:equivalence} for the equivalence of model (A) and its P\'olya urn representation.
-Appendix~\ref{app:model:F} deals with the adaptation of the coupling between model (D) and (E) done in Section~\ref{sec:model(F):coupling}, to model (F).
-The proof of Corollary~\ref{cor-older-younger-neighbours}(b) is deferred to Appendix D due to similar proof techniques used in the literature.}\journalversion{{Here we have used several results for degenerate out-degrees adapted to our settings of i.i.d out-degrees, proved in \cite[Appendix B]{GHvdHR22}.}}
+The proof of Corollary~\ref{cor-older-younger-neighbours}(b) is deferred to Appendix~\ref{app:degree} due to similar proof techniques used in the literature.}\journalversion{{Here we have used several results for degenerate out-degrees adapted to our settings of i.i.d out-degrees, proved in \cite[{Appendix A}]{GHvdHR22}.}}

-\section{P\'olya Urn Graph Description}
+\section{P\'olya urn graph description}